mjsong32/lshcode/README.md

 This directory contains an simple implementation of e2lsh (exact euclidean lsh).
-It is a minor modification of Greg Shakhnarovich's LSH codes.
+It is a very minor modification of Greg Shakhnarovich's [LSH codes](https://ttic.uchicago.edu/~gregory/download.html).

 ## Main files